 Yet the challenges are certainly not insurmountable.
 Emerging technologies are providing the key to building more sustainable businesses, with tools like remote sensing, location tracking, and AI making it more affordable and achievable to monitor and work towards sustainability targets.
 What’s more, the growing strength of industry-led targets and initiatives – such as these are helping to build cohesion across industries and the world.

 Take action in your business

-To show your customers that you are taking action and to gain their trust about the sustainability of your business, you need proof of your actions.
-This can take the form of transparency into the quality, compliance, provenance and sustainability of your products and raw materials.
+To show your customers that you are taking action and to gain their trust in the sustainability of your business, you need proof of your actions.
+This can take the form of transparency into the quality, compliance, provenance, and sustainability of your products and raw materials.
 Two focus areas include:

 1. Improving your product offer

 - Whether off-the-shelf to the end consumer or to customers within your supply chain